I love mashed celery root! It’s a perfect alternative to mashed potatoes.

 Step three

-Chop the celery root in chunks and place it in a saucepan.
-Add water to the pan until the celery is covered.
+Chop the root vegetable into chunks and place it in a saucepan.
+Add water to the pan until the vegetable is covered.
 (C)

 Step four